Basic and Special Services

 Policy Statement on Basic and Special Services

-Buildings and Grounds receives an annual operating budget for certain basic services to operate and maintain the campus.
-The Department managers developed its operating budget using a zero basis, identifying funds sufficient to provide certain essential products and services (Basic Services and Cycle Maintenance), and identifying other services that are normally funded by another source (Special Services).
+Buildings and Grounds receives an annual operating budget for certain basic services to support routine maintenance for the campus.
 Every effort has been made to incorporate recurring types of activity that are essential to the operation of the physical plant in the B&G budget.
-The services that are identified as Special Services have either been traditionally funded by departmental budgets at Vassar, where managers are encouraged to make decisions about the need for certain types of expenditures, or involve services that incur a charge in order to provide a financial incentive to avoid the labor and materials charge.
-The revised policy has been based on a careful review of facilities services at peer colleges and their practices with respect to charges for Special Services.
+The services that are identified as Special Services have been traditionally funded by departmental budgets at Vassar, where managers are encouraged to make decisions about the need for certain types of expenditures.

 I. Basic Services – Never a Charge

-A. Normal custodial services for Vassar programs, including maintenance, pest control and refuse collection and recycling collection, disposal services.
+- Normal custodial services for Vassar programs, including maintenance, pest control and routine refuse and recycling collection and disposal services.

-E. Basic utilities including lighting, power, heating, air-conditioning when available, water, sewer and solid waste disposal.
+- Basic utilities including lighting, power, heating, water, sewer and solid waste disposal.

-F. Installation of new outlets, if necessary, in order to meet fire code, to be scheduled through the Director of Environmental Health and Safety
+- Installation of new electrical receptacles, if necessary, in order to meet fire code, to be coordinated through the Director of Environmental Health and Safety.

-- Furniture/equipment set-up for classrooms as part of the regular academic program, such as a podium
+- Furniture/equipment set-up, such as a podium, for classrooms as part of the regular academic programs.

 When Moving Charges Are Necessary:

 A move involving the contents of an entire office or group of offices requires professional moving services and cannot be undertaken by the limited number of custodians available for moving minor pieces of office equipment.
-Department and offices with such requirements should contact the Purchasing Department to obtain a quote for the cost of such a move.
-Moves that are part of a renovation or major capital project should be planned as part of the project, with the cost of the move funded through the capital budget.
+Departments and offices requiring these types of services should contact the Purchasing Department to obtain a quote for the cost of these moves.
+Renovation or major capital project moves should be planned as part of the project, with the cost of the move funded through the capital budget.

 II.
 Cycle Maintenance Program – Centrally Budgeted by B&G

-The College has initiated the “Cycle Maintenance Program” to renew or replace interior building finishes depending upon their usage and wear.
-Included in the program are regular repainting of all interior spaces, on a regular cycle, replacing carpeting and flooring, and replacing light bulbs.
-Department and office heads are encouraged to contact the Director of Facility Operations regarding urgent needs for Cycle Maintenance in a particular building.
+The College maintains a “Cycle Maintenance Program” to renew or replace interior building finishes depending upon their condition.
+Included in the program are repainting of interior spaces on a regular cycle, replacing carpeting and flooring, and replacing light bulbs.
+Goals and standards were reviewed with the Committee on Priorities and Planning and the program currently receives an annual funding of nearly $400,000, with a budget goal of $2,000,000 in annual funding necessary for this work.
+Department heads are encouraged to contact the Executive Director of Buildings and Grounds for Cycle Maintenance concerns for a particular building.

-It should be noted that building renovation projects usually provide additional resources toward the renewal of interior finishes.
-B&G Services strives to coordinate resources of the Cycle Maintenance Program with other efforts to maintain and enhance the campus.
+Building renovation projects usually provide additional resources toward the renewal of interior finishes.
+B&G Services coordinates resources (funds) of the Cycle Maintenance Program with other efforts to maintain and enhance the campus.

 III.
 Services Requiring Funding from Other Sources – Charges Necessary